16 Comments

 A noted scholar of religion, Marc Juergensmeyer, argues that secularization is the key to peace.
 Yes, but how can that be accomplished, especially when it seems that half the world is giving support to the terrorists and is scapegoating Israel?
 Almost the entire Muslim world, and now millions of delusional Leftists give moral support to Hamas.
 As has often been stated, Israel may win militarily but has lost on the public relations front.

-To explore this further, I was recently comparing the ideas of Robert Spencer, a well known critic of Islam and founder of JihadWatch, with sociologist of religious violence, Marc Juergensmeyer, author of the book Terror in the Mind of God.
+To explore this further, I was recently comparing the ideas of Robert Spencer, a well known critic of Islam (founder of JihadWatch and author of The Palestenian Delusion), with sociologist of religious violence, Marc Juergensmeyer, author of the scholarly book Terror in the Mind of God.
 I think this comparison sheds light on this discussion, so bear with me.

 Juergensmeyer's thought lines up more with the 'hearts and minds' campaign referred to above.
 He argues for secularization and to end cyclic violence that results in retaliation.
 Spencer is critical of "cycle of violence" theories—like those of Juergensmeyer's—arguing that it doesn't properly apply to Islam.
 While Juergensmeyer views Islamic violence as a sociological process that can be interrupted, Spencer views it as a theological mandate independent of external provocation.
 Spencer argues that modern social science "misdiagnoses" the problem of Islamic violence by looking for "root causes" like poverty, state oppression, or historical grievances.
 Jihad, he says, is proactive, not reactive.
 Grievances cited by groups like Hamas or Al-Qaeda are merely "pretexts" used to make their cause more palatable to Westerners.
 Even if Israel or the U.S. were perfectly conciliatory, the Islamic imperative would remain, meaning the violence would not cease.
 It would simply lose its current excuse.
 So offering a two-state solution is not going to work.
 It's well beyond that now.